 You also need to avoid partnerships.
-Like jointly-held accounts, partnerships, if used at all, need to be formalized.
+Like jointly-held accounts, partnerships, if used at all, the parties need to formalize it.
 This helps to minimize disputes between partners.
-The problem is that it is difficult to protect your assets in the event your partner commits some act, jeopardizing the partnership.
+The problem is that it is difficult to protect your assets in the event your partner commits an act that jeopardizes the partnership.

 Consider you have a partnership with someone erecting above-ground pools.
 What happens when your partner is working alone, one day, but makes a serious mistake and someone ends up getting seriously injured or killed.
 Your assets are in jeopardy, even though you had no part in the action.
 You were merely his partner.
 The last thing you need is for your partner John’s mistake, to cost you, possibly, your life savings.
 So, it’s important to consider all partnerships carefully, if you used them at all.
 The bottom line is this: Avoid partnerships like the plague.
 Your partner’s mistake can cause you to lose about everything you own.

 When you run a business, establish a corporation.
 Operating your business as a corporation gives you a legal shield should a customer sue your business.
-When a lawsuit comes, the liability is contained inside of the company rather than exposing your personal home, bank account, automobiles, savings and everything you’ve worked so hard for.
+When a lawsuit strikes, the company contains the liability inside.
+Rather than exposing your personal home, bank account, automobiles, savings and everything you’ve worked so hard for the company acts as a lawsuit shield.
 It is easy to have an experienced professional (such as this one) establish a corporation for you.
 Simply give them the name you want to call your business, the name of the first director(s), and then cover the cost of formation.
 When an ugly lawsuit against your business rears its head, you will be glad you did.

 Another area people need to be careful, as partially discussed earlier is the importance of forming LLCs, over a sole proprietorships or partnerships.
 Sole proprietorships or partnerships essentially mean that you have no safeguard.
 You can be held personally liable for any misstep you take, any misstep your partner takes, or any perceived misstep.
 An LLC can have great tax benefits for holding income-producing real estate or other passive investments, such as stock market investments.

 It is best to hold one piece of rental real estate in one LLC.
-That way, if the LLC is sued, only one property is at risk.
+That way, if someone sues the LLC, only one property is at risk.
 You have effectively cubby-holed your liability to one property each.

 Many people work as contractors, under the sole proprietor designation.
 The problem with this is that you open all your assets for the taking should you make a wrong move.
-Imagine you are a tutor, and your business is formed only with your first and last name, you’re not incorporated, you’re not under the designation LLC.
+Imagine you are a tutor.
+Your business is formed only with your first and last name.
+You’re not incorporated.
+You don’t have the LLC designation.

-What happens to you as a tutor when you are accused of sexual harassment, by a student who is just looking for some form of attention?
+What happens to you as a tutor when a student looking for some form of attention accuses you of sexual harassment?
 You are in big trouble, is what happens.
 What if your employee cause bodily injury to another person?
 It happens all the time.
 Everything you have worked for is now in jeopardy, because of a simple, false accusation or employee slip up.
-Don’t let your earnings be taken, because you failed to form the simple LLC.
+Don’t let someone take your earnings because you failed to form a simple LLC.
 The process doesn’t take very long, and in doing so, you are saving yourself from poachers.

 Another way to protect your assets is to use a retirement fund.
 These funds are usually well protected in most states, and if you are not in need of a certain amount of money, or compounding income, being smart, is to transfer those funds into that account.
 The only hiccup with this is that you need to consider, many of these accounts require you to wait a certain period to remove funds in order to remove them untaxed.
 You always have access to remove any funds from these accounts as you like, but there is usually a penalty for withdrawing too early, usually before around age 60, give or take.
 Stay up to date on the latest retirement account statues where you live.